hillhacks/website/pages/cfp.md

 - finding a clever way of solving a problem, as opposed to brute force or an expensive way;
 - sharing what we learn and make with fellow participants

 We are seeking proposals for talks, workshops and discussion sessions for the main programme at hillhacks.
-We are especially interested in sessions that explore intesections between technology, art and society.
+We are especially interested in sessions that explore intersections between technology, art and society.

 Some ideas for topics: